Popups for Divi: 9 Psychology Tips That Drive Sales

 Patronizing Language

 Nobody wants to be commanded or disrespected, particularly when they want to purchase from your business.
-But we do see a condescending CTA in popups frequently, particularly when someone wants to pressure a potential customer for a quick action.
+But we frequently see a condescending CTA in popups, particularly when someone wants to pressure a potential customer for quick action.

 The point is, if people want to proceed towards clicking the call-to-action, subscribing to your newsletter, or buying your product, they don’t have to be pressured.
 By the time they click on the popup, they should be convinced already.